tedmoore/schelp2/docs/Classes/Collection.md

 ### `lastForWhich`
 Returns the last element of the collection for which the function is true.
-Synonym to [#-detectLast](#-detectlast).
+Synonym to [detectLast](#detectlast).
 ### `lastIndexForWhich`
 Returns the index of the last element of the collection for which the function is true.
-Synonym to [#-detectLastIndex](#-detectlastindex).
+Synonym to [detectLastIndex](#detectlastindex).
 ### `inject`
 In functional programming, the operation known as a left fold. inject takes an initial value and a function and combines the elements of the collection by applying the function to the accumulated value and an element from the collection starting from the first element in the collection.
 The **function** takes two arguments and returns the new value.
 The accumulated value is initialized to **initialValue**.
 ```supercollider